kyleschaeffer/carousel.js/README.md

 The easiest way to get started with **carousel.js** is to attach the required JavaScript and CSS stylesheet to your HTML document.
 Once attached, simply format your HTML and run the script to create a carousel.

 ### Prerequisites
-1. Attach the [jQuery library](http://jquery.com/) version 1.7.0 or higher to your HTML document
+1. Attach [jQuery](http://jquery.com/) version 1.7.0 or higher to your HTML document
-2. Attach the [carousel.js](https://github.com/oldrivercreative/carousel/blob/master/carousel.js) script to your HTML document, or copy the contents of this file into an existing JS file
+2. Attach [carousel.js](https://github.com/oldrivercreative/carousel/blob/master/carousel.js), or copy the contents of this file into an existing JS file
-3. Attach the [carousel.css](https://github.com/oldrivercreative/carousel/blob/master/carousel.css) file to your HTML document, or copy the contents of this file into an existing CSS file
+3. Attach [carousel.css](https://github.com/oldrivercreative/carousel/blob/master/carousel.css), or copy the contents of this file into an existing CSS file

 ### Making carousels
 With all prerequisites in place, you're ready to start creating carousels.
 Create a container and an unordered list (`<ul>`) in your HTML, and then run the `carousel()` jQuery function on your container.
-For example:

-##### HTML
 ```html
 <div class="my-carousel">
   <ul>